-Note: the preceding lists focus on the 2020 LTP Reference Case, and on wider regional benefits which excludes the planned transmission lines within the Cities of Edmonton and Calgary.
+Note: the above list focuses on the reference case, and on wider regional benefits which excludes the planned transmission lines within the City of Edmonton.
 Other planned transmission lines may also be deployed with OPGW depending on the cost and benefits upon further investigation.
-For full details on planned transmission, please refer to the complete AESO 2020 LTP at www.aeso.ca/grid/LTP.
+For full details on planned transmission, please refer to the complete 2022 LTP.